epogrebnyak/haskell-intro/README.md

 [pre]: http://www.cse.chalmers.se/edu/course/TDA555/tourofprelude.html

 - Bartosz Milewski's '[Category Theory for Programmers][ctp]' is a great intro to Haskell itself, written in  very good technical language and rolled at a very readable pace.
 It is a top trending repository on Github.
-Suggested reading up to a point of your saturation.

 [ctp]: https://github.com/hmemcpy/milewski-ctfp-pdf

+- Extra links for [quick and longer readings](biblio.md).
+As we went though the course
+   we looked for good references to follow up on topics studies.

 ### Personal notes (work in progress)
 - [notes.hs](notes.hs)